tommyle/built-with-flutter/README.md

 # Built with Flutter

+How can we accelerate the adoption of Flutter using data?

 Built with Flutter tracks companies who are using Flutter.
-The goal is to track the growth of Flutter in the corporate world.
+Our goal is to track the growth of Flutter in the corporate world.

+## Companies using Flutter (Click the image)
+[<img src="./assets/built-with-flutter.png">](https://airtable.com/shrWbHM5xvmZqpchV/tblCCKrEng35JdAKu)

+# Frequently Asked Questions

+## Why is this data useful?

-Questions We'd like to answer:
+We'd like to answer the following questions:
 - Which companies are adopting Flutter?
 - How big are these teams?
 - Which industries are adopting Flutter?
 - Which regions are adopting Flutter fastest?
 - Who are the key decision makers?
-- How can we accelerate the adoption of Flutter using data?

-## Companies using Flutter (Click the image)
-[<img src="./assets/built-with-flutter.png">](https://airtable.com/shrWbHM5xvmZqpchV/tblCCKrEng35JdAKu)

-# Frequently Asked Questions

 ## What is the source of this information?